MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 1. Select **Create** to initiate creation of a new Azure Virtual Machine based on the **Windows Server 2019 Datacenter** image.

-1. Provision a Azure Virtual Machine with the following settings (leave all others with their default values):
+1. Provision a Azure Virtual Machine with the following settings (leave others with their default values):

     | Setting | Value |
     |   --    |  --   |